emmatrowbridge/DFIR-Simulation/case_macOS_Insider_Data_Exfiltration/README.md

 * Manual inspection
 * Spreadsheet analysis
 * Scripting (e.g., Python)
-* DFIR tools (optional)

 To successfully complete the case, you will need to:

-* Analyze filesystem structure and file metadata
+* Analyze filesystem structure and file relationships
 * Identify file access and staging behavior
-* Examine browser history for external interactions
+* Examine browser history for external activity
-* Correlate activity across multiple data sources
+* Correlate events across filesystem and browser artifacts
-* Reconstruct a logical sequence of events
+* Reconstruct a logical sequence of actions

----

-## Workspace Files

-You will record your findings using the provided workspace templates.

-### Required

-* `answers_template.json`

-  * Contains structured answers to investigation questions
-  * This file is used for validation

-### Recommended

-* `timeline_template.csv`

-  * Used to organize events chronologically
-  * Helps support your conclusions
-  * Not automatically graded, but strongly recommended

 ---